Yarra Valley Grammar: Curriculum

-Academia

-Yarra Valley Grammar has periodically achieved high academic results; particularly in the last 5 years where the school has been ranked in the top 50 schools in Victoria.
-In 2020 Yarra Valley achieved its strongest ever academic results since the introduction of the VCE system, with 63% of students receiving an ATAR of 80 or above and 41% of students receiving an ATAR over 90.
-This subsequently increased the schools ranking from 44th in 2019, to 34th in 2020.

 Houses

 Yarra Valley Grammar has four coloured school houses allocated by the school to each student upon entry.
 These houses compete at school athletics as well as during performing arts week and in music and science.

 Sport

 Yarra Valley Grammar is a member of the Associated Grammar Schools of Victoria (AGSV) and competes professionally and at the amateur level with other associated member schools.
-Yarra Valley also conducts physical education classes, health and fitness and body wellbeing classes throughout years 7-10.
+Yarra Valley also conducts physical education classes, health and fitness and body wellbeing classes throughout years 7–10.
 The school also offers skiing and snowboarding opportunities as a part of the YVG Snow Sports Team, as well as canoeing, kayaking, equestrian and golf.

-AGSV & AGSV/APS premierships
+AGSV and AGSV/APS premierships

-Yarra Valley Grammar has won the following AGSV & AGSV/APS premierships.
+Yarra Valley Grammar has won the following AGSV and AGSV/APS premierships.